mdulin2/SC3/README.md

 - Deserialization/Command Injection/Something (Ken) (?)
 - **POST_DELETE**:
 	- Make POST and DELETE requests to an endpoint
-- SSRF (7):
+- Nailterest (7):
-	- Storage of favorite links (pictures and etc.)
+	- Storage of favorite links (pictures, text files, etc.)
-	- Can also get text from a location for a description of the link
 	- Use this feature to grab data from a localhost server that is running
+		- Also known as SSRF

 ### Memory Corruption
 - Buffer Overflow series (buf_series)(6):